Sequential metric dimension for random graphs: Main Results

 and

-because, as we will see later in equation \eqref{f_lower}, we can choose $f(n)$ so that $\delta_2^i/N' <f(n)/2$.
+because, as we saw in equation \eqref{eq:zeta'bound}, we can choose $f(n)$ so that $\delta_2^i/N' <\zeta'<1/\log^2(N)<f(n)/(2n)$.
 Thus, $v$ is an $f$-pseudo-separator.
 The non-existence of an $f$-pseudo-separator implies the non-existence of an $X_v$ close to its expectation, which means

 Let us choose $N$ large enough such that for $v \in F_j$